Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-63-torn.md

 John just put his arm around him.

-“Bro.”
+"Bro."
 A squeeze.

 Adam immediately swallowed him up in a hug.
 Anybody else might have suffered a few popped ribs, but John was the *one* guy in all the world who could take it, and more importantly...
 Who *knew.*

 Well.
 No. There was someone else, but he was in even worse shape than Adam right now, and Adam was being selfish.
 So, he nodded against John’s chest, blinked the tears out of his eyes...

-“...How’s Firth?”
+"...How’s Firth?"

-“He’s… lookin’ after Murray.
-Think it’s the only thing keepin’ him in one piece right now.”
+"He’s… lookin’ after Murray.
+Think it’s the only thing keepin’ him in one piece right now."

 Adam fidgeted.
-“I should—”
+"I should—"

-*“Sit your fat ass down.”*
+*"Sit your fat ass down."*

 Adam blinked.
 John had a *tone* he used, rarely, that worked kinda like a heavy slap in the face.
 It was his Healer’s Voice, carrying more weight of command and authority than even Powell or Costello could muster, and he saved it exclusively for patients who were being dumbasses.

 Adam was pretty good at being a dumbass.

-“Look at me,” John added, using the same tone, and it worked.
-Adam blinked at him in confusion. *“Everyone* on this deck blames themselves right now, bro.
+"Look at me," John added, using the same tone, and it worked.
+Adam blinked at him in confusion. *"Everyone* on this deck blames themselves right now, bro.
 Look around.
-Tell me there’s *one man* on this team who isn’t telling themselves they coulda done better.”
+Tell me there’s *one man* on this team who isn’t telling themselves they coulda done better."

 Adam looked around.
 The deck was littered with little tableaus of misery: Coyers sitting despondently on his cot, with Tisdale next to him giving the big friendly giant a commiseration backrub while Miller worked listlessly on one of his suit components nearby, her expression far away and pained.
 Butler deadlifting away his surplus energy and anguish in the corner, his face a mask of empty hatred.
 Akiyama sitting with his head back against the wall and his eyes closed, cheeks wet.
 Sikes, pacing a track in the deck, looking like he wanted to explode in fifty directions at once and kill something.

-“...I just… I just feel like…” he began.
+"...I just… I just feel like…" he began.

-“I know what you feel like, bro,” John assured him, softly.
-“You feel like you coulda done more.
+"I know what you feel like, bro," John assured him, softly.
+"You feel like you coulda done more.
 Like you coulda done *better.* Well you **couldn’t.** Fuck sake, you’d blame yourself if you couldn’t jump to the moon to save a bro, and I *love* that about you, but man...
 You gotta learn to accept there’s gonna be times when there’s *no such thing* as good enough.
 I was *there* bro.
-You and Firth were on top of the situation before anyone else, you put everything you had into it… how many broken fingers you got right now?”
+You and Firth were on top of the situation before anyone else, you put everything you had into it… how many broken fingers you got right now?"

-“...Three…” Adam admitted.
+"...Three…" Adam admitted.

-“Lemme take a look.”
+"Lemme take a look."

 Adam showed him.
 The pinky and ring fingers on his right hand, and the middle finger on his left had both gone painfully *crunch* when he’d been ripping at that wall.
 Thanks to his gauntlets they’d been kept aligned properly, and thanks to the Crude in his system they were already healing well.
 John rubbed and manipulated them, nodded his satisfaction that they would be okay, then considered the bruising in Adam’s shoulders as well.
 He gave Adam a serious look.

-“Don’t lie to yourself about what more you coulda done, brother.
+"Don’t lie to yourself about what more you coulda done, brother.
 You were literally *breaking* yourself.
 We need you strong and healthy, now more’n ever.
-So don’t you *dare* be fuckin’ yourself up like that.”
+So don’t you *dare* be fuckin’ yourself up like that."

 It...helped.
 Really, it did.
 He made sure ‘Base knew it, too.
 But it wasn’t really enough.
 What Adam *really* wanted to do was let the Hate out and just...smash.
 But right now he couldn’t do that.
 He was *broken.* He’d pushed himself hard enough to keep up with *Daar* for fuck’s sake and it still wasn’t enough!
 He had to rest.
 To heal.
 But he couldn’t *really* heal....